ezhucs1/ML_Intrusion_Detection/CSE543_Group1/README.md

 python src/test_rf_100k_multiple_sizes.py
 ```

-This will reproduce the **100k training / 30k testing** results and regenerate all graphs for your presentation.
+This will reproduce the **100k training / 30k testing** results and regenerate all graphs